-- Type of institute Research Group within the Institute of Nuclear and Radiative Physics, Russian Federal Nuclear Centre - Member countries Russian Federation
+- Type of institute Research Group within the Institute of Nuclear and Radiation Physics, Russian Federal Nuclear Centre - All-Russia Research Institute of Experimental Physics - Member countries Russian Federation

-- Total staff 5 professional, 2 support staff Allocated to nuclear data activities 5 professional, 1 support staff, of which 1 equivalent man year is dedicated to NRDC Network activities. - Fiscal year Calendar year - Budget cycle One year
+- Total staff 7 professional, 1 support staff Allocated to nuclear data activities 7 professional, 1 support staff, of which 1.5 equivalent man year is dedicated to NRDC Network activities. - Fiscal year Calendar year

-1. Services
+- Budget cycle One year

-- Provide nuclear data services to users in Russia and the republics of the former USSR. - Development, maintenance and distribution of the Russian EXFOR input system (EXFOR-Editor).
+- 1. Services - Provide nuclear data services to users in Russia and the republics of the former USSR. - Development, maintenance and distribution of the Russian EXFOR input system (EXFOR-Editor). - Development, maintenance and distribution of the Russian digitizing code (InpGraph). - 2.
+Reaction Data - Compilation of numerical data and related information for charged-particle reaction data - o from former Soviet Union countries (except Ukraine); - o from the rest of the world (coordinated with other centres).

-- Compilation of numerical data and related information for charged-particle reaction data on light nuclei.
-International exchange of data as EXFOR entries. - Compilation of numerical data and related information for various nuclear reaction data measurements performed in RFNC-VNIIEF with the co-operation of CJD, CAJAD and CDFE. - Development of methods for the evaluation of charged-particle reaction data.

-• Production of an evaluated reaction cross-section library.
+- International exchange of data as EXFOR entries. - Compilation of numerical data and related information for various nuclear reaction data measurements performed in RFNC-VNIIEF with the co-operation of CJD. - Development of methods for the evaluation of charged-particle reaction data. - Production of an evaluated reaction cross-section library.